Italian saint’s festival on Hanover Street in the North End, ca. 1930. Leslie Jones, Courtesy of the Trustees of the Boston Public Library.

 Many North End immigrants worked locally in small factories and on the waterfront unloading ships or moving freight.
 Others worked in the produce, meat, and fish markets at Faneuil Hall and Quincy Market or branched out on their own as street peddlers or shopkeepers.
 Portuguese and Sicilians came to dominate the local fishing fleets, while other Italians, like the Irish before them, were heavily concentrated in unskilled labor.

-After 1900, the Italian presence in the North End increased as Jews moved out to the South End and West End.
+After 1900, the Italian presence in the North End increased as Jews moved out to the South End, West End, and Roxbury.
 By 1920, Italian immigrants and their children made up roughly 90 percent of the North End’s population and owned more than half of its residential property.
 The bustling neighborhood became known as Little Italy during these years and had one of the highest population densities in the world.

 Decline and Revival

-By the 1930s, however, the North End’s population began to decline as restrictive legislation reduced immigration and older ethnic residents moved out to East Boston, Chelsea, and other northern suburbs.
+By the 1930s, however, the North End’s population began to decline as restrictive legislation reduced immigration and the area’s Italian and Italian American residents moved out to East Boston, Chelsea, and other northern suburbs.
 Remaining Italian residents—mainly the older generation—faced continued deterioration of the housing stock and major disruptions caused by the construction of the Central Artery and the Callahan Tunnel in early 1950s.
 More than a hundred families in the path of these projects lost their homes to the wrecking ball.

 The fate of the North End improved in 1970s as the historic neighborhood attracted new investment around the bicentennial, but gentrification and luxury development made life increasingly unaffordable for the area’s older residents.
 Although the neighborhood has managed to attract some recent Italian professionals who can afford its steep rents, its ethnic character lives on mainly through its Italian stores and restaurants that have become one of the city’s most popular tourist attractions.